-Brick elements are 3D elements defined by 8-nodes.
+Brick, wedge, pyramid and tetra elements are 3D elements defined by 8, 6 5 and 4 nodes respectively.
 They can be used for modelling any three dimensional item.
 They can be used in all analyses except non-linear static.

-Infinite brick elements are defined by one face which then stretches in an infinite direction in an orthogonal axis preserve equilibrium but in the case of a custom link the same restriction apply as for a joint and equilibrium is not enforced.
+Infinite brick and wedge elements are defined by one face which then stretches in an infinite direction in an orthogonal axis.